Why Enter as Aspirant

 'The CFO' is an open-entry international competition so any one from anywhere in the world with a career interest in finance and/or business leadership and not older than 25 can enter as long as he/she can form or be part of a team of 3 or 4 fulltime students of the same university/school (or fulltime employees of the same organisation).

-For 'The CFO Junior' version for high schools, the age limit is 19 and only learners currently at high schools in South Africa are eligible to enter which must be through a school teacher or administrative representative registering a team of 3 or 4.
-In the near future, 'The CFO Junior' will go international starting with Southern and then the rest of Africa before going global in the long-term.
+For 'The CFO Junior' version for high schools, the age limit is 19 and only learners currently at high schools in Africa are eligible to enter which must be through a school teacher or administrative representative registering a team of 3.

-We advice that you take into account the strengths of each team member in the light of FAQ 3 below in forming or joining a team.
+We advise that you take into account the strengths of each team member in the light of FAQ 3 below in forming or joining a team.

 2. What do 'The CFO' and 'The CFO Junior' entail?